Doug’s Digital Footprint

 My GECDSB Website

-This is the website that I maintain with the Greater Essex County District School Board.
+This is the website that I maintained with the Greater Essex County District School Board.
 Here, you’ll find resources that I have developed for a number of different things.
-Since the audience is K-12 for over 80 locations, there are lots of things there and it continually grows.
+Since the audience is K-12 for over 80 locations, there are lots of things there and I used to update it and check links daily.
+I no longer maintain the site and am unaware of its future.
+It may just go away one day.

 Webquest Locator